iterative/dvc.org/content/docs/command-reference/repro.md

 This pipeline consists of two parallel branches (`A` and `B`), and the final `train` stage, where the branches merge.
-If you run `dvc repro` at this point, it would reproduce each branch sequentially before train.
+If you run `dvc repro` at this point, it would reproduce each branch sequentially before `train`.
 To reproduce both branches simultaneously, you could run `dvc repro A2` and `dvc repro B2` at the same time (e.g. in separate terminals).
 After both finish successfully, you can then run `dvc repro train`: DVC will know that both branches are already